11 Stretches For Tight Hip Flexors – A Complete Guide

 3. Move your hands from your hips and touch your heels with your hands.
 Your fingers must be pointing towards your toes, and thumbs holding the outside of your feet.

-4. Make sure to keep your thighs perpendicular to the floor and hips directly above your knees.
-Hold this pose for 5 seconds.
+4. Keep your thighs perpendicular to the floor and hips directly above your knees.
+Hold this yoga pose for hips and thighs for 5 seconds.

 5. Place your hands on your hips, straighten your spine and sit straight on the mat.